 Emergency department (ED) visits are defined as ED encounters that do not result in a hospital admission to the same hospital (i.e., treat-and-release ED visits).

-State-level statistics on ED treat-and-release visits are from the HCUP State Emergency Department Databases (SEDD) and quarterly data if available.
+State-level statistics on ED treat-and-release visits are drawn from the HCUP State Emergency Department Databases (SEDD) and quarterly data if available.
 Information based on quarterly data should be considered preliminary.
 Quarterly data will be replaced by the State's complete annual SEDD for the year when it is available.
-Additionally, it is possible for a State's annual SEDD to be recreated.
-As a result of either the replacement of quarterly data with annual SEDD or the recreation of an annual SEDD, previously reported statistics for a given State may change.
+Additionally, it is possible for a State's annual SEDD to be updated.
+As a result of either the replacement of quarterly data with annual SEDD or the update of an annual SEDD, previously reported statistics for a given State may change.
 The SEDD are limited to patients treated in community hospital-owned EDs in the State.